PRP Injection

 Avoid hair dyeing, bleaching or any other chemical treatments in the first 72 hours.
 Continue with gentle hair care after that, but it’s best to wait for 1 week before getting any chemical treatment to ensure proper healing of the scalp.

-In the first week, avoid using hair dryers on a high heat setting or hot styling tools.
+In the first week, avoid using hair dryers in a high heat setting or hot styling tools.
 Use a cool setting if you need to blow-dry your hair.
 After 1 week, you can return to using heat styling tools, but always use them cautiously.

 Avoid scratching, rubbing, or massaging the treated area to prevent irritation or infection.